Charingchen/CarND-Advance-Lane-Finding/README.md

 ![alt text][image4]

-In the "frame_process.py", I combined all the process in `binary_wrop_img()`.
-This function will call for `mask_image`() to have src and dst and call `image_process()` to get the binary image and then wrap the image using `perspective_transform()`.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 For the perspective transform, I have defined two functions: `mask_image()` and `perspective_transform()`.

 `mask_image` is used to define the source and destination coordinates for perspective transform.
-The source four points are defined by input of `mask_top_width` (top width of the trapezoid), `x_offset` (the distance of the bottom x coordinate of the trapezoid to the edge of the image in X direction),`y_offset` (the distance of the bottom y coordinate of the trapezoid to the edge of the image in Y direction) .
+The source four points are defined by input of `mask_top_width` (the top width of the trapezoid), `x_offset` (the distance of the bottom x coordinate of the trapezoid to the edge of the image in X direction),`y_offset` (the distance of the bottom y coordinate of the trapezoid to the edge of the image in Y direction) .
 Calculation shown as below:
 ```python
     imshape=img.shape
     # Calculate mask height